New Fair Banking Executive Order: Key Directives, Implications, Compliance Considerations, Risk Management

 Description

 On Aug.
 7, 2025, President Trump issued an EO titled "Guaranteeing Fair Banking for All Americans."
-The new EO defines the Trump administration's initiatives relating to banking and financial services and expands on numerous recent federal and state initiatives targeting debanking.
+The new EO outlines the Trump administration's initiatives on access to banking and financial services and expands on numerous recent federal and state initiatives targeting debanking.

 The EO generally targets debanking by directing federal regulators to remove "reputation risk" or equivalent concepts as a supervisory consideration.
 Also, federal regulators are directed to consider rescinding or amending existing regulations to eliminate the risk of politicized or unlawful debanking and to ensure that an institution's or customer's reputation is "considered for regulatory, supervisory, banking, or enforcement purposes solely to the extent necessary to reach a reasonable and apolitical risk-based assessment."